Unmasked ©Dawn Minott |with video

 He didn’t change.

-It was my heart
+It was her heart

 that unraveled,

-my trust,
+her trust,

-my faith,
+her faith,

 faltering in the light